cbartok/sports_models/README.md

 # sports_models
 Repo containing code for models for various sports in python

-This model is built off of the sportsreference python package (https://github.com/roclark/sportsreference) and uses selenium and beautifulsoup to pull stats.
+This model is built off of the sportsipy python package (https://github.com/roclark/sportsipy) and uses selenium and beautifulsoup to pull stats.

 Sports:
-College Football (completed 9/2019),
+College Football (updated 9/2021),
 Nfl (completed 9/2019),
 College Basketball (completed 12/2019)